SAP-archive/cloud-c4s-cti-integration/README.md

 This project is provided "as-is", with no expected changes or support.

 # License
-opyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](https://github.com/SAP/cloud-c4s-cti-integration/blob/master/License.md) file.